Saint Christopher: The Golden Legend

-After Christopher had performed this service for some time, a little child asked him to take him across the river.
-During the crossing, the river became swollen and the child seemed as heavy as lead, so much that Christopher could scarcely carry him and found himself in great difficulty.
-When he finally reached the other side, he said to the child: "You have put me in the greatest danger.
+After Christopher has performed this service for some time, a little child asks him to be taken across the river.
+During the crossing, the river starts to swell and the child feels as heavy as lead.
+Christopher can scarcely carry the child and finds himself in great difficulty.
+When he finally manages to reach the other side, he tells the child: "You have put me in the greatest danger.
 I do not think the whole world could have been as heavy on my shoulders as you were."
-The child replied: "You had on your shoulders not only the whole world but Him who made it.
+The child replies: "You had on your shoulders not only the whole world but Him who made it.
 I am Christ your king, whom you are serving by this work."
-The child then vanished.
+The child then vanishes.

-Christopher later visited Lycia and there comforted the Christians who were being martyred.
-Brought before the local king, he refused to sacrifice to the pagan gods.
-The king tried to win him by riches and by sending two beautiful women to tempt him.
-Christopher converted the women to Christianity, as he had already converted thousands in the city.
-The king ordered him to be killed.
-Various attempts failed, but finally Christopher was beheaded.

-The name Christopher, as used in the Anglophone world, is the English version of the Greek name Χριστόφορος (Christóphoros or Christóforos).
-It is formed from the word elements Χριστός (Christós, 'Christ'), and φέρειν (phérein, 'to bear'), together signifying, "Christ bearer".
-Widely dispersed into other languages and cultures from the Greek, many native forms of Christopher are used both to refer to the saint and as a personal name.